How this NHL star’s brain trauma led him to found a psychedelics startup

 Following his first trip, Carcillo’s light sensitivity—so bad it had prevented him from looking at the display screen of his phone—disappeared within three days and after three weeks his doctor told him he no longer fit the criteria for clinical depression.

 His experience was also the catalyst to becoming an entrepreneur.
-Carcillo figured his years of research, TBI advocacy, and personal experience in the field could help develop a psychedelic-based treatment to appeal to the estimated 1.4 million fellow sufferers in the U.S. and even reduce the 60,000 annual deaths TBI contributes to.
+Carcillo figured his years of research, TBI advocacy, and personal experience in the field could help him develop a psychedelic-based treatment to appeal to the estimated 1.4 million fellow sufferers in the U.S. and even reduce the 60,000 annual deaths TBI contributes to.

 He partnered with cannabis entrepreneur Chad Bronstein and launched Wesana Health in May 2020.
 In just under a year they’ve raised over $20 million from two rounds of funding ahead of today’s launch onto the Canadian Stock Exchange.